Same 272 lasers. Same wavelengths. Very different price.

 Both brands may offer discounts at different times, so it’s worth checking current pricing before making a decision.

 Illumiflow typically offers around $200 off with a code.
-At the current price of $899, that brings it down to about $699 with code CYB:
+At the current price of $899, that brings it down to about $699 with code CYB.

 Kiierr may also run promotions depending on the time of year, so it’s worth checking their current pricing as well: